kslifer/wordpress-on-gcp-free-tier/README.md

 - There are no performance or availability guarantees.
 This runs in a single GCP region with a database that has minimal resources to draw from.
 Since it's immutable, server-side caching isn't possible.
 Given those constraints, it's surprisingly performant.
 The weak link is the database server.
 - This implementation could be dramatically improved by upgrading the Wordpress frontend to a multi-region [Serverless NEG](https://cloud.google.com/load-balancing/docs/negs/setting-up-serverless-negs) with Global HTTPS Load Balancing / CDN, moving the MySQL database into [Cloud SQL](https://cloud.google.com/sql/docs/mysql), and providing internal-only connectivity between the Wordpress frontend and the MySQL database through [Serverless VPC Access](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access).
 It would deviate from the free tier objective, but would better align to production-grade cloud architecture practices.
 - Multiple SDLC environments aren't supported out of the box.
 Trunk-based development principles are followed.
-- Improved automation of the install process with Terraform is a long-term objective, but not a short-term priority.
 - Test automation in the CI/CD pipeline and post-deployment verification (with alerting on failure) would further streamline deployments.
 - Creation of a dashboard in the Cloud Operations Suite to measure and alert on usage of the free tier resources is an interesting idea that is yet to be explored.
 - Targeted optimization of MySQL will likely be necessary to best support a more complex site with increasing traffic.